huggingface/neuralcoref/README.md

 nlp.add_pipe(coref, name='neuralcoref')
 ```

-### Using the conversion dictionary to help resolve rare words
+### Using the conversion dictionary parameter to help resolve rare words

 Here is an example on how we can use the parameter `conv_dict` to help resolving coreferences of a rare word like a name: